wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 }
 ```

-### Response - SMS authorization code and password have been successfully verified
+### Success response - SMS authorization code and password have been successfully verified

 - Status Code: `200`
 - Headers: